Aryan-Lade/Arcade-Games/pygame_arcade_launcher/README.md

 The game will automatically appear in the launcher.

-## Contributing
+## Future Improvements

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+- High score tracking
+- Game settings and configuration
+- Sound effects and music
+- More games!

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is open source and available under the MIT License.

-## Acknowledgments

-- Pygame community for the excellent game development library
-- Classic arcade game designers for the inspiration